IBM/virtual-insurance-assistant/README.md

 * Click on `Add search skill`.
 * Give your search skill a unique name, then click `Continue`.
 * From the search skill panel, select the Discovery service instance and collection you created previously.
-* Click `Configure` to continue.
+* Click `Next` to continue.
-* From the `Configure Search Response` panel, select `text` as the field to use for the `Body` of the response.
-Click `Create` to complete the configuration.
+* From the `Configure result content` panel, select `text` as the field to use for the `Body` of the response.
+* Under `Adjust result quantity` set the quantity to 1.
+* Click `Create` to complete the configuration.
-* From your Assistant panel, click on the three dots in the upper right-hand corner and select `Settings`.
+* From your Assistant panel, click on the three dots in the upper right-hand corner and select `Assistant settings`.
 * Select the `Search Skill` tab and ensure that is in `Enabled`.

 Now, when the dialog skill node invokes the search skill, the search skill will query the Discovery collection and display the text from the policy document to the user.